 f.
 Review the processes and procedures for sampling process streams and effluents under accident conditions to determine that they will provide representative samples and assure adequate radiation protection for personnel taking and analyzing samples.
 Select at least two sample points used to analyze post-accident fluids.

-Inspection Guidance: Using the applicable guidance in RGs 1.97 and 1.101, NUREG-0737, Items II.B.2 and II.B.3, SRP Section 9.3.2, and the licensee's Emergency Plan and Implementation Procedures, the reviewer ensures that:
+Inspection Guidance: Using the applicable guidance in RGs 1.97 and 1.101, NUREG-0737, “Clarification of TMI Action Plan Requirements,” Items II.B.2 and II.B.3, SRP Section 9.3.2, and the licensee's Emergency Plan and Implementation Procedures, the reviewer ensures that:

 The licensee's implementation procedures for sampling addresses provisions for: